sagemath/sagewiki_to_gh-2022-10-10/days74.md

 Meudon is located at 10 min by train from Montparnasse station in Paris.
 A system of car shuttle will be organized from Meudon station to the workshop center (CIAS).

+If you plan instead to come by your own, please follow these [[https://www.obspm.fr/acces-au-site-de-meudon.html?lang=en|access instructions]] (click on the map to enlarge it; the CIAS is located in BAT.
+9).

 ''More details soon...''